On proper splinters in positive characteristic: Introduction

 \section{Introduction}

 A Noetherian scheme $X$ is a \emph{splinter} if for all finite surjective morphisms $f\colon Z \to X$ the map $\mcO_X \to f_*\mcO_Z$ splits in the category of coherent $\mcO_X$-modules.
-The direct summand conjecture, now a theorem due to Andr\'e~\cite{andre}, stipulates that any regular Noetherian ring is a splinter.
+The direct summand conjecture, now a theorem due to Andr\'e~\cite{andre}, stipulates that any regular Noetherian affine scheme is a splinter.
 In characteristic zero, the splinter property is a local property\,: a Noetherian scheme over $\bbQ$ is a splinter if and only if it is normal.
 In positive characteristic, the splinter property is no longer a local property in general.
-Bhatt's beautiful \cite[Thm.~1.5]{bhatt_derived_splinters_in_positive_characteristic} shows that, for a proper scheme over a Noetherian scheme $S$ of positive characteristic, the positive-degree cohomology of the structure sheaf vanishes up to finite covers.
-Bhatt draws two consequences for splinters of positive characteristic\,: first that the positive-degree cohomology of semiample line bundles on proper splinters vanishes, and second that splinters and derived splinters coincide.
+Bhatt's beautiful \cite[Thm.~1.5]{bhatt_derived_splinters_in_positive_characteristic}, inspired from Hochster and Huneke's \cite[Thm.~1.2]{hochster_huneke_big_CM}, shows that, for a proper scheme over an affine Noetherian scheme of positive characteristic, the positive-degree cohomology of the structure sheaf vanishes up to finite covers.
+Bhatt draws two consequences for splinters of positive characteristic\,: first that the positive-degree cohomology of semiample invertible sheaves on proper splinters vanishes, and second that splinters and derived splinters coincide.
 Our first aim is to provide further global constraints on proper splinters in positive characteristic.
-Our second aim is to study whether the splinter property is a derived-invariant for smooth projective varieties in positive characteristic.
+Our second aim is to study whether the splinter property is a derived invariant for projective varieties in positive characteristic.